kaiba-tech/kaiba/docs/introduction.md

 !!!
 Hint
-    If you have doubts about your regexp expressions, check them out on: [Regex 101](https://regex101.com/).
+    If you have doubts about your regex expressions, check them out on: [Regex 101](https://regex101.com/).
 Also, make sure that your JSON is valid as Regexp may require extra escape slashes.

 ## Slicing